RQ

 Costs & Budgeting5 min read1 April 2026

 Don't blow your extension budget.
-Discover the hidden costs most UK homeowners miss — from Party Wall Act fees and Building Control charges to temporary accommodation and skip hire.
+Discover costs most homeowners miss - Party Wall fees, Building Control charges, temporary accommodation, and more.

 You've got your builder's quote, your planning sorted, and your savings ready.
 But if you've only budgeted for the construction cost itself, you're almost certainly going to overspend.
 Home extensions come with a long list of additional costs that rarely appear in the headline quote - and they can add 20–30% to your total spend.